erik-makeintellex/viben-prod/docs/mcp_template_usage_guide.md

 # Using MCP Templates: Step-by-Step Guide

-This guide walks you through using the MCP agent configuration templates, integrating them into your environment, and customizing them for real-world deployment.
+This guide walks you through using the MCP agent configuration templates, integrating them into your environment (CLI, AnythingLLM, FooCode), and customizing them for real-world deployment.

 ---